 One thing that has always baffled me was the lack of targeting of Westminster by Lee.
 During that last week of June, it had not yet become the supply hub that it soon would be.
 Hooker’s Army was still far to the south and west.
 Yet any map would have told Lee that of all the places in the immediate area, Westminster was the prize.
 Yet, it hardly gets a passing consideration as a strategic goal as documented by Sears and Coddington.

 JEB Stuart’s Cavalry was just outside of Westminster on 29 June as he was trying to find a safe route back to Lee to deliver the Union supply wagons that he had captured.
-But he seemingly never gave a city a second glance.
+But he seemingly never gave a city the second glance.
 At the same time that Reynolds’ First Union Corps was approaching Frederick, Stuart made his way north through Union Mills up to Littlestown on the Balto Pike.
 On June 30, Slocum’s Sixth Corps passed through Westminster and took up a blocking position at Manchester to the NE.
 Another seeming tactical failure was that Stuart never touched the Western Maryland RR that entered Westminster from the south.
 That rail line would become critical in funneling supplies to Westminster from Baltimore under the direction of BG Haupt, the Army’s Railroad Chief.
 This in itself is unusual because cutting telegraph lines and destroying Union rail roads were something that Stuart was renowned for doing.

 For their part, first Hooker then Meade seemed to have a greater appreciation for the strategic importance of Westminster.
 With Slocum at Manchester on the right flank, Reynolds was dispatched to Emmittsburg to establish a left flank.
 Taneytown (just north of Pipe Creek) would anchor the center of the Union line.
 Meade recorded an order that BG Gregg’s cavalry (part of Sykes’ Fifth Corps) “secure the rail terminus at Westminster”.
 Once Hooker’s staff officer chose Pipe Creek as the best defensive position in the region, Westminster rose in its importance as a supply hub as a well as a portal to Baltimore that needed to be defended.
 It was barely a day’s march to the northern outskirts of Baltimore.